Frequently asked questions about environmental impact categories

 The transition may lead to changes in the EPB scores of buildings because of the more comprehensive assessment.
 It is important to understand that a change in score does not necessarily mean a change in actual environmental impact, but is a result of the more detailed assessment methodology.

-11. Will new tools or software be made available for calculations with the A2 set?
+Has new tools or software been made available for calculations with the A2 set?

 Validated calculation tools have been updated for calculating with set A2 as of 1 July 2026.
 An up-to-date overview of validated tools and their scope of application is available on the Calculation tools page.Check out the page on calculating tools, our LinkedIn page and our newsletter for updates.